umutozge/computational-semantics/README.md

 	* no credit for late submissions.
 * Mid-term exam 1 (Nov 16, 20%)
 * Mid-term exam 2 (Dec 28, 20%)
-* Term project: formalization and computational implementation of a natural language fragment (30%):
+* Term project: implementation of a natural language fragment (30%):
 	* Agree with the instructor on the scope of the fragment (Nov 30, 5%, not graded)
 	* Interim report (Jan 4, 10%, not graded)
 	* Poster presentation (Jan 18, 15%)
 	* **All deadlines are strict.**

-### Attendance
+### Attendance and participation

-* When you are unable to attend, write a brief email before the class -- no reason required.
+* When you are unable to attend, write a brief email before the class -- no reason required, just notify.
-* **Missing two classes without prior notice gets NA.**
+* **Missing two classes without giving prior notice gets NA.**
-* Unless you are a regular attender (=not more than 3 misses), don't expect any help from me outside the class hours.
+* Unless you are a regular attender (< 4 misses), don't expect any course related help from me outside the class hours.
-* I expect you to come to classes on time, having read the week's reading, and to contribute to discussion (oral and/or written).
+* When you come, please be on time, having read the week's reading, and contribute to discussion (oral and/or written).

 ### Special assistance